ddervs/ddervs.github.io/index.md

 - Graph Theory
 - Quantum Computation

 Please take a look at the [Papers](papers.md) section of this site and my [Google Scholar page](https://scholar.google.com/citations?user=ttWrIOcAAAAJ&hl=en) if you're interested in publicly available research I've done.
-The [Blog](blog.html) has some fun articles that I wrote in 2018.
+The [Blog](blog.html) has some fun articles, most of which I wrote in 2018.
 Maybe one day I'll have time to write some more!